The city of Tainan lies along the southeastern coast of the island nation of Taiwan. The city stands as one of Taiwan’s historical centers.

 4. Anping Fort

 Most tourists visiting Tainan pay a visit to Anping Fort.
-This historic fort is one of the most popular landmarks the city has to offers, in part because of its long documented history and imposing architecture.
+This historic fort is one of the most popular landmarks the city offers, partly because of its long documented history and imposing architecture.

 The fort’s original name, Fort Zeelandia, pays homage to the homeland of its Dutch builders (and that’s, incidentally, also where New Zealand got its name).